qnp/inline-glsl-compress-loader/README.md

 # inline-glsl-compress-loader

 A very simple webpack loader that reduces size of inline `glsl` fragments by appropriately removing spaces, new-lines and comments.
 These fragments must start with a comment `//glsl` so that it can be easily detected<sup>[1](#1)</sup>.
+Significant file size gain for important WebGL applications.

 ## Getting Started